-In this study Perceived quality of green products included to keeping in mind that it will be valuable for all manufacturers of green products to know that it has positive impact on Green Buying behavior of millennials.
+In this study, Perceived quality of green products is included as it will be valuable for all manufacturers of green products to know that it has positive impact on Green Buying behavior of millennials.
 Ariffin et al., 2016 found that customers' perceived quality has a significant positive influence on repurchase intention.
 Gotlieb et al., 1994, assessed that perceived quality affects behavioral intentions via satisfaction.
 Wang et al, 2019 evaluated the responses of 844 Chinese consumers' trust in food certification, and incorporated perceived quality as a new construct into the theory of planned behavior.